hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/acl_language.md

 **Participant** defines the person or entity that has submitted a transaction for processing.
 If a Participant is specified they must exist in the Participant Registry.
 The PARTICIPANT may optionally be bound to a variable for use in a PREDICATE.
 The special value 'ANY' may be used to denote that participant type checking is not enforced for a rule.

 **Condition** is a Boolean JavaScript expression over bound variables.
 Any JavaScript expression that is legal with the an `if(...)` expression may be used here.
+JavaScript expressions used for the condition of an ACL rule can refer to JavaScript utility functions in a script file.
+This allows a user to easily implement complex access control logic, and re-use the same access control logic functions across multiple ACL rules.

 **Action** identifies the action of the rule.
 It must be one of: ALLOW, DENY.